StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 It is important to understand that these backpressure mechanisms at the API layer are not new.
-They have existed by necessity for as long as we have had networking APIs (or serial port APIs, or file system APIs, etc.).
+By necessity, backpressure has existed for as long as we have had networking APIs (or serial port APIs, or file system APIs, etc.).
+All applications have always had to be prevented from generating a sustained stream of data faster than the medium can consume it.
-The problem with these APIs has been that historically these backpressure mechanisms were exercised too late, after an excessive backlog had already built up.
+The problem is not that backpressure mechanisms did not exist, but that historically these backpressure mechanisms were exercised far too late, after an excessive backlog had already built up.

 The proposal in this Source Buffer Management